Member tool: CIPD Buddy BETA

 Essential points

-• To avoid discrimination in recruitment when advertising for posts and interviewing job candidates, organisations should not ask questions about a candidate’s age, or their health or disabilities, except where these are necessary for reasonable adjustments to be made.
+• To avoid discrimination in recruitment when advertising for posts and interviewing job candidates, organisations should not ask questions about a candidate’s age, or their health.
+Employers can ask about disabilities where necessary to make for reasonable adjustments or to take steps to accommodate a health condition or disability.

-• Organisations cannot reject job candidates because they have a spent conviction or are a member of a trade union.
+• Organisations cannot reject job candidates because they have a spent conviction or are a member of a trade union or if they are aware that a candidate has been a whistleblower, or made allegations of claims of discrimination, (even if this was against a previous employer or another entity).

-• When selecting between two equally well-qualified candidates, employers can prefer a candidate from an under-represented group where this corrects an imbalance in its workforce.
+• When selecting between two equally well-qualified candidates, employers can prefer a candidate from an under-represented group where this corrects an imbalance in its workforce but there must be clear evidence to support the underrepresentation.

-• Direct discrimination can occur (in relation to recruitment) in discriminatory statements about a protected characteristic – both inside and outside an active recruitment process.
-For example, it is unlawful to make a comment, or take an action, indicating that there has been a choice of not wanting to hire someone with a protected characteristic.
-This applies even if there is no identifiable victim.
+• Direct discrimination can occur (in relation to recruitment) if discriminatory statements are made about a protected characteristic – both inside and outside an active recruitment process and where one or more protected characteristic is the basis for a decision to reject a candidate (unless there is a lawful reason (either an occupational qualification exception, or for age and disability, the decision can be objectively justified).
+For example, it is unlawful to make a comment indicating that given a choice an employer would not hire someone from an particular ethnic group.
+This applies even if there is no identifiable victim or the comment is not directed to a specific individual.

-• Employers do not have to provide a reference for a former employee (unless there’s a written agreement to do so) but, if they do, the reference must be fair and accurate.
+• Employers do not have to provide a reference for a former employee (unless there’s a written agreement to do so or where the role relates to a regulated sector such as financial services) and provided the refusal is not based on unlawful grounds, for example, victimisation, due to whistleblowing, blacklisting or union membership.
+Any references must be fair and accurate.

-• Providing a misleading or inaccurate reference could lead to a claim for damages or discrimination (from both the subject and recipient of the reference).
+• Providing a misleading or inaccurate reference could lead to a claim for damages for misrepresentation, or discrimination (from both the subject and recipient of the reference).

 Disclaimer